benjisho/benjisho-DevOps-Essentials/exercises/gitlab-ci-cd.md

 - A Vultr environment set up to install GitLab.
 ## Step 1: Setup/Install GitLab on your Vultr environment

+1. You may create an account on https://gitlab.com/ and set up a project there.
-1. Follow the official GitLab installation documentation:
+2. Alternatively, Follow the official GitLab installation documentation:

-   - For Ubuntu: [GitLab Installation Documentation for Ubuntu](https://docs.gitlab.com/)

-2. Install GitLab for Ubuntu according to the provided instructions in the documentation.
+   - For Ubuntu: [GitLab Installation Documentation for Ubuntu](https://docs.gitlab.com/) Install GitLab for Ubuntu according to the provided instructions in the documentation.

-3. Alternatively, you can use the [One-Click GitLab](https://www.vultr.com/docs/one-click-gitlab/) option provided by Vultr to quickly set up a GitLab environment.
+4. Additionally, you can use the [One-Click GitLab](https://www.vultr.com/docs/one-click-gitlab/) option provided by Vultr to quickly set up a GitLab environment.

-4. Additionally, you may create an account on https://gitlab.com/ and set up a project there.

 ## Step 2: Create a sample project and configure CI/CD pipeline